-- Root Cellar or Pantry– You will want to have extra food stored in a cellar or pantry for use during winter emergencies.
+- Root Cellar or Pantry– You will want to have extra food stored in a root cellar or pantry for use during winter emergencies if at all possible.

 - Heat Source– You need a heat source for cooking and for heating your home.
 If you don’t have electricity or gas, this probably means that you need to stock up on firewood.
 It is a good idea to have some firewood on hand for emergencies even if you use electric or gas heat.